Drawing of a boat

 ((:navis))

-Description of Drawing (English): boat
+Description of Drawing (English) boat

-Findspot: Smyrna, Basilica (Agora.1)
+Findspot Smyrna, Basilica (Agora.1)

-Drawing Category: Boats
+Drawing Category Boats

-Writing Style: charcoal
+Writing Style charcoal

-Bibliography: Bagnall, R. S. et al., Graffiti from the Basilica in the Agora of Smyrna (2016): 194.
+Bibliography Bagnall, R. S. et al., Graffiti from the Basilica in the Agora of Smyrna (2016): 194.

 Pomey, P. 2006.
 “Les graffiti navals de l’agora.
 Etude preliminaire.”
 Anatolia Antiqua 14: 334–5, figs. 25–27.

-Commentary: The ships in this bay have been previously published as Bay 15-T26 A, B, C in Pomey 2006: 334–5, figs. 25–27.
+Commentary The ships in this bay have been previously published as Bay 15-T26 A, B, C in Pomey 2006: 334–5, figs. 25–27.
 Dipinto of a ship, located at the center of the back wall of Bay 15.
 The ship is sailing on port tack and is possibly a merchant vessel.
 The large and irregular mast is slightly off center toward the prow.
 The upper part of the graffito is largely faded: some lines near the mast could suggest the presence of a sail and the yard, but the streaks are too fragmentary for a conclusive interpretation.
 At the stern is visible one πηδάλιον partially submerged in the water.
 No other oars are drawn on the ship’s hull.
 The bulwark is decorated with a lattice motif, possibly indicating a parapet or sidescreen, suggesting the ship was of the cataphract or semi-cataphract type.
 Above it, a line indicates a deck that extends all the way to the stern, where the elevated seat for the helmsman is found.
 A line running along the hull, toward the middle of it, indicates the ship’s waterway.
 The area of the prow is mostly faded; the stern is rounded and terminates in an oblique ἄφλαστον that projects outside the ship.

-Suggested Citation: AGP-SMYD00153, The Ancient Graffiti Project, <http://ancientgraffiti.org/Graffiti/graffito/AGP-SMYD00153> [accessed: 23 Apr 2024]
+Suggested Citation AGP-SMYD00153, The Ancient Graffiti Project, <https://ancientgraffiti.org/Graffiti/graffito/AGP-SMYD00153> [accessed: 02 Apr 2025]

 Editor: Roger S. Bagnall